sanchee16/sanchee16.github.io/_posts/2015-09-06-welcome-to-my-blog.markdown

 layout: post
 title:  "Welcome to my blog!"
 subtitle: "Feel home!"
-date:   2015-10-06 01:23:34
+date:   2016-10-06 01:23:34
 categories: [random]
 ---

 First of all, thanks for visiting my blog.

 I think of this blog as my scratch book.
 A place where I can write about my experiences in personal and professional life.
-Remember the days we used to write diaries in the childhood as
+Remember the days we used to write diaries in the childhood as <br>
-Dear Diary,
+Dear Diary, <br>
-	Today I did .........
+&nbsp;&nbsp;Today I did ......... <br>

 This blog is the same dear diary - the only difference being this diary is open to all.